-During the year ended December 31, 2023, the Corporation completed the below transactions that met the definition of a business under IFRS 3 - Business Combinations.
-These acquisitions have been accounted for using the acquisition method with the results of the operations being included in the financial statements of the Corporation since the date of acquisition.
+During the year ended December 31, 2024, the Corporation completed the below transactions some which met the definition of a business under IFRS 3 - Business Combinations and some which were accounted for as asset acquisitions.
+These acquisitions have been accounted for using the acquisition method with the results of the operation being included in the consolidated financial statements of the Corporation since the date of acquisition.
 Details of the acquisitions are: